 So what does the hour before worship look like in my world?

 First, for those of you that do not know me personally, let me give some context.

-My position at First Baptist Church Fairview Heights is Minister of Music and Outreach.
+My position at my church is Minister of Music and Outreach.
 I am responsible for all of the worship arts ministry activities and planning, as well as the outreach and technology aspects of our church.
 In other words, my work week points directly to Sunday morning.
 The rehearsals, planning, and organization of the week prior result in the Morning Worship service attended by a few hundred people on Sunday.

 So the hour before “go time” is crucial.

 (To be clear… by the time the hour before worship rolls around, I have already been at the church two hours.
 I’ve made the coffee in the café, turned on the sound and projection, warmed up, rehearsed the orchestra… and then the hour begins.)